dwmorrison33/peerfit-project/README.md

 2. sudo apt-get install mysql-server
 3. You need to start server like: sudo service mysql restart and then check status like: sudo service mysql status
-4. sign in with the root user like:
-	command: mysql -u root -p
+4. sign in with the root user like: mysql -u root -p
 5. run the command: CREATE DATABASE peerfit;

-You are all set with your database now
+You are all set with your database now.
 To create a table with all the data execute a command similar to following from the project/solution directory:

 1. python project_solution.py localhost root Password123 peerfit